pravinadin/CPPNotes/CLASSES-13 - Introduction to Inheritance.md

+Summary: Introduction to Inheritance in C++
-The video explains inheritance as a fundamental concept in object-oriented programming, using the analogy of a family tree.
-A derived class inherits properties and behaviors from a base class, establishing an "is-a" relationship.
-For instance, a "golden retriever" is a type of "dog".
-Inheritance promotes code reusability and allows for modifying or extending object behavior.
+This video, part of the Modern C++ Series, introduces the concept of inheritance in object-oriented programming using C++.
+Inheritance is explained as a way for a derived class to inherit properties and behaviors from a base class, creating an "is-a" relationship (e.g., a golden retriever is a type of dog).
+This mechanism promotes code reusability and allows for extending or modifying object behavior.

-Code Examples:
+Code Examples: Dog and Golden Retriever Classes

-The video uses a dog class as the base class and golden as a derived class to illustrate inheritance in C++.
+The video uses a practical example with dog as the base class and golden as the derived class to demonstrate inheritance in C++.

-Base Class: dog
+1. Base Class: dog
 C++

 class dog {